React JS 100 MCQ

 Question 83: How can you handle asynchronous data fetching in React?

-B. By using Promises or async/await inside useEffect
+Correct Answer: B. Asynchronous data fetching in React is commonly handled using Promises or async/await inside the useEffect hook.

 Question 84: What is the purpose of handling loading states when fetching data in React?